boltops-tools/lono/docs/_docs/lookup-locations/params.md

 Lono will look up the params file in this order.

-1. configs/BLUEPRINT/params/LONO_ENV/TEMPLATE/REQUESTED.txt
+1. configs/BLUEPRINT/params/LONO_ENV/TEMPLATE/REQUESTED.txt (template level - most specific)
-2. configs/BLUEPRINT/params/LONO_ENV/REQUESTED.txt (recommended for most cases)
+2. configs/BLUEPRINT/params/LONO_ENV/REQUESTED.txt (env level - recommended for most cases)
-3. configs/BLUEPRINT/params/REQUESTED.txt
+3. configs/BLUEPRINT/params/REQUESTED.txt (params level)
-4. configs/BLUEPRINT/params/LONO_ENV.txt
+4. configs/BLUEPRINT/params/LONO_ENV.txt (params generic env - least specific)

 To determine what param file to use, lono searches for files at each level of specificity until it finds a file.
 Lono starts with the level with the most specificity first.
 It ends with the generic env level, least specific, last.
+Here's a concrete example that may help:

-1. template level (most specific)
+1. configs/demo/params/development/demo/my-stack.txt
-2. env level (recommended for most cases)
+2. configs/demo/params/development/my-stack.txt (recommended)
-3. params level
+3. configs/demo/params/my-stack.txt
-4. params generic env (least specific)
+4. configs/demo/params/development.txt

 The `BLUEPRINT`, `LONO_ENV`, and `TEMPLATE` are self-explantory.
 But what is `REQUESTED`?